Advanced-Computer-Lab-2022/Comrades/README.md

 # API Reference

-Please visit the following link for the full API references documentation:
+Please visit the following link for the full API references documentation(Preferably don't use a mobile although its supported):
 [Comrades API Documentation](https://omarshokeir.github.io/comrades-docs/)